 simple backup schemes outlined here.

 SOFTWARE HALF of making a

-iCloud: As mentioned at top of this page, online backup has its
+iCloud: As mentioned at top of this page, cloud backup has its

 problems, but it's certainly better than nothing.
 If this is your

 choice, keep the nonsense to a minimum by using Apple's iCloud service.

 An iCloud account provides cost effective online backup and also allows

 you to synchronize your files across multiple computers, iPads, iPhones